Gull Lake (Alberta): Aspen Beach Provincial Park

 Aspen Beach Provincial Park, established in 1932, was one of the first parks in the Alberta park system (Finlay and Finlay 1987).
 It is located on the southwest shore of Gull Lake.
 This attractive park, with an area of 2.15 km2, has 2 campgrounds with 572 sites, a group camping area, a boat launch, beaches, day-use areas, flush toilets and showers.
 In addition, there are several campgrounds operated by private owners or nonprofit organizations around the lakeshore.
 Activities at the lake include sailing, power boating, swimming, fishing and windsurfing.
 In posted areas of the lake, either all boats are prohibited or power-driven boats are subject to a maximum speed of 12 km/hour (Alta.
 For.
 Ld.
 Wild.
 1988).

 Fishing

 Gull Lake is used moderately for sport fishing, but there is no commercial or domestic fishery.
 Northern pike and walleye are the most sought-after sport fish, although lake whitefish and Burbot are also present in the lake.
 Walleye have been stocked in Gull Lake in recent years.
-The diversion canal into the lake is closed to fishing year-round; there are no specific fishing regulations for the lake, but provincial limits apply (Alta.
-For.
-Ld.
-Wild.
-1989).
+The diversion canal into the lake is closed to fishing year-round.
 There is also a sizable ice fishing culture in the winter.